IT2810/it2810-webutvikling-h18-prosjekt-3-31/README.md

 #### TodoScreen
 Contains a list of the todos you have made.
 You can add new ones in the "Add task" TextInput.
 Deleting done todos by pressing "X".
+Implemented a counter that keeps track of how many todos you have completed.

 #### FormScreen
 Contains forms for adding a new appointment to the agenda in CalendarsScreen